De1ta-team/De1CTF2019/writeup/re/Signal vm + Signal vm Δ/README.md

 SIGFPE    | 30 C0 F6 F8  | cmp
 ```

-The byte after opcode is used to tell us the  type of operand(except jcc, because the operand of jcc is always immediate).
+The byte after the opcode is used to tell us the  type of operand(except jcc, because the operand of jcc is always immediate).

 The high 4 bits represent first operand, and the low 4 bits represent the second: